All Episodes

 And it's preventable.

-And it's just but what is amazing to me is in spite of public offen opinion so strongly against this, the Democrats are clinging to this as their issue, just like they cling to you know, defending the rights of illegals over the safety of Americans, like they cling to the notion that it is a constitutional crisis to cut out waste fraud and abuse in government spending.
+And it just, but what is amazing to me is, in spite of public opinion, so strongly against this, the Democrats are clinging to this as their issue, just like they cling to defending the rights of illegals over the safety of Americans, like they cling to the notion that it is a constitutional crisis to cut out waste, fraud, and abuse in government spending.

-It's like they could they wouldn't even stand for mothers that lost their children.
+Just like they wouldn't even stand for mothers that lost their children.

-This is a party that is really, really gone astray, and they've lost, you know, any moral compass or moral clarity or common sense in their lives.
+This is a party that has really, really gone astray, and they've lost any moral compass or moral clarity or common sense in their lives.

 They're not.

-They're gonna try and take your stove, take your air conditioner, take your refrigerator, you know, put a car in your driveway that you don't want and not give you freedom.
+They're going to try and take your stove, take your air conditioner, take your refrigerator, put a car in your driveway that you don't want and not give you freedom.

 All right, quick break, right back.